RILI: Robustly Influencing Latent Intent: Robustly Influencing Latent Intent

 So far RILI has learned to influence a set of $N$ changing partners; next, we \textit{transfer} this learned behavior to rapidly adapt to new and previously unseen dynamics (see \fig{main}).
 Retraining RILI from scratch (i.e., applying the approach from Section~\ref{sec:train}) is inefficient because i) it can take thousands of interactions before the ego agent coordinates with a new partner, and ii) the retrained RILI policy may fail to influence the $N$ original partners.
 Here we leverage our insight: behaviors learned to influence the original partners can \textit{still be useful} when interacting with new partners.
 Consider the robot in our working example --- regardless of the current human's dynamics, the robot still needs to know how to push the blocks across the table.
 Accordingly, we accelerate adaptation by only retraining \textit{half} of RILI.

 We refer to this version of our approach as \textbf{RILI-Transfer}.
 When we deploy our trained ego agent to interact with new partners, we first \textit{freeze} the learned policy $\pi$.
 We then resume training the encoder $\mathcal{E}$ and decoder $\mathcal{D}$ using \eq{autoencoder} and the states, actions, and rewards experienced with this new partner.
 Updating $\mathcal{E}$ and $\mathcal{D}$ enables the ego agent to capture the new partner's latent dynamics.
 We then select previously learned behaviors that pair well with these new dynamics.
-More concretely, the ego agent samples a set of trajectories $(\xi_1, \ldots, \xi_d)$ from its buffer of experiences with the $N$ original partners\footnote{RILI-Transfer is not tied to any specific method for sampling trajectories.
-During our experiments we used $k$-means clustering across the interaction buffer to find a discrete set of $10 - 80$ different trajectories.}.
+More concretely, the ego agent samples\footnote{We use $k$-means clustering across the interaction buffer to find $10 - 80$ diverse and discrete trajectory samples.
+However, our method is not tied to any specific method for sampling trajectories.} a set of trajectories $(\xi_1, \ldots, \xi_d)$ from its buffer of experiences with the $N$ original partners.
 Given the predicted latent strategy $z^{i} \sim \mathcal{E}(\tau^{i-1-k}, \ldots, \tau^{i-1})$, the ego agent next applies its decoder to predict the total rewards associated with each trajectory, i.e., $\hat{R}^{i}_j = \sum_{t=1}^H\mathcal{D}(\xi_j, z^{i})$.
 Here $z^i$ is important: depending on what latent strategy the robot predicts, the same trajectory $\xi$ may have high or low rewards (e.g., pushing the purple block closest to the human works well only if the human builds from the bottom up).
 Finally, the ego agent reasons across the predicted reward for each sampled trajectory, and executes the trajectory with the highest reward.
 We hypothesize that RILI-Transfer will result in fast, robust adaptation to humans because the robot only needs to learn the dynamics model, and does not need to learn a policy for interacting with the environment and partner.